BiodataAnalysisGroup/IMGGE-WES-WGS-data-analysis-workshop/day 1/README.md

 ## Introduction

 There are many different command-line interfaces.
-In this tutorial we work with Bash ("Bourne again shell").
-Some of the many things one can do utilizing command-line are:
+In this tutorial we work with WSL2 and Bash ("Bourne again shell").
+Some of the many things one can do utilizing the command-line are:

-- Navigate computer
+- Navigate the computational environment
 - View content
-- Start and control the running of programs
+- Start and control the execution of programs
-- Process files
+- Process files and folders
 - Write and run code

 ## Navigating Files and Directories